Pyrography From A - Z

 This is where the touchdown, landing & take off is important when burning.
 The burning pen tip should be in motion as it lands on the wood, continues to glide & then takes off again.

-The analogy I have used since I started teaching back in 2000 is the plane coming in for a landing...if the plane wasn't moving it would crash & definitely would leave a blob.
-Yes, that is & has always been my way of teaching people how to avoid that run down feeling.
+I have used this analogy since I started teaching back in 2000.
+It is the plane coming in for a landing...if the plane wasn't moving it would crash & definitely would leave a blob.
+Yes, that is & has always been my way of teaching people how to avoid that run down feeling of the "dreaded blob".
+Catchy isn't it & now others have started using my analogy in their tutorials.

 Use this technique for the both the landing & the take off & you will never suffer from the "dreaded blob" again.
 The bottom line...as long as your pen tip is moving as it enters & leaves the "airport landing field" or the burning surface you will avoid that run down feeling AKA "the dreaded blob".
 Practice this & soon it will become second nature & you don't even think about it, you just do it automatically.
 All it takes is practice just as the airplane pilot had to practice his touch down & landings to avoid crashing that plane.